 “Yeah, coffee, bacon, vodka and cake.
 Everything else is filler, and I need to see you in the office Chef.”

 We go in, the kids have stripped and are in the pool, something they missed in Canada.
-Elle and Nat decide stripping and sunbathing is a good idea, I couldn’t agree more.
+Elle and Nat decide sunbathing is a good idea, I couldn’t agree more.
 But, Zoe C wants to tell me something and it must be interesting or she’d be in the buff by the pool too.

 “Something happen at the mall?”